osrf/gazebo_tutorials/haptix_unboxing/tutorial.md

 Put the glasses on.
 The Gazebo window should look 3D.

 You can use the keyboard to move the arm and the mouse to change the viewpoint.
 Or, you can use the Spacenav to control the arm and viewpoint position.
 Press the button on the Spacenav to toggle between arm and viewpoint.
-The number keys (1-5) will control pre-defined grasps (see the teleop tutorial for more information) ((link)).
+The number keys (1-5) will control pre-defined grasps (see the [teleop tutorial](http://gazebosim.org/tutorials?cat=haptix&tut=haptix_teleop) for more information).

-Move to the next tutorial for configuring the Optitrack 3D camera for viewpoint and arm pose control (link).
+Move to the [next tutorial](http://gazebosim.org/tutorials?cat=haptix&tut=haptix_optitrack) for configuring the Optitrack 3D camera for viewpoint and arm pose control.

 ## Troubleshooting